Skip to main content

 If your decision comes with an enforcement order

-This means the tribunal can report your landlord or letting agent to the police or the council if they do not comply.
+This means the tribunal can report your landlord or letting agent to the police or the council if they do not do what they're told.

 If the tribunal decides you should get compensation